 You can use the server IPs alternatively but do not use the same server IP for both primary and secondary servers.
 Ensure to verify the entered IP addresses for the correctness.

 How to Setup Google Public DNS on Your Computer?

 Follow the below steps in order to change your DNS settings in Windows 7/8/10/11 operating systems.
 Click here to see the instructions for Windows XP and click here for macOS.
 Before you change the DNS servers, write down your existing server details so that it can be used for reverting back.

 - Open “Network and Sharing Center” and navigate to the “Properties” of your current network connection.

 - Choose “Internet Protocol Version 4 (TCP/IPv4)” under “Networking” tab and click on the “Properties” button.
 (Select TCP/IPv6 if you version 6).

 - Select the radio button “Use the following DNS server addresses:” and provide the details as shown in the picture below.

 - Click “OK” button, close all your browser windows and reopen it.

-Click here to see more detailed step by step instructions on changing DNS servers in Windows 7/8/10.
-In case using multiple devices on home or office network, you can configure the DNS at router level instead of individual machines.
+Click here to see more detailed step by step instructions on changing DNS servers in Windows 7/8/10/11.
+In case of using multiple devices on home or office network, you can configure the DNS at router level instead of doing it on each individual device.
 This will help to speed up the site loading on all devices connected to that router.
 You can also setup Google public DNS on Android and iOS mobile devices to bypass ISP’s DNS.